 8. Local in-person networking

 Advertising in your area is an old-school sales tool, but still effective.
-Explore the companies that are in your area, try to contact them and arrange a meeting.
-Present them your business, what you offer and tell them exactly why they should use your hosting service to accommodate their corporate website.
-While researching and contacting various companies, you will certainly reach new contacts and spread the news about your hosting company and increase the possibility that any of them will continue to recommend your company.
+Explore the companies that are in your area, try to contact them, and arrange a meeting.
+Present them with your business and what you offer, and tell them exactly why they should use your hosting service to accommodate their corporate website.
+While researching and contacting various companies, you will certainly reach new contacts.
+Spread the news about your hosting company, and increase the possibility that any of them will continue to recommend your company.

 9. Sponsoring other websites

-Find a few websites that in your opinion have quality content, contact them, and try to arrange a collaboration.
-The vast majority of website owners do not have much money for a hosting solution, so they will come in handy for you, and in return, you will get a campaign that you use to increase the possibility of finding new customers.
-This method is effective as well as others I specified based on my experience.
+Find a few websites that, in your opinion, have quality content, contact them, and try to arrange a collaboration.
+The vast majority of website owners do not have much money for a hosting solution, so that they will come in handy for you, and in return, you will get a campaign that you use to increase the possibility of finding new customers.
+This method and others I specified are effective based on my experience.
 Of course, you really have to put in a lot of work and do everything properly.

 10. Satisfied client’s recommendations (affiliate)

-With services like GetResponse, you are able to create your email list.
-Thousands of digital marketing experts have been raving for years about having an email list, but let’s quickly mention why this is important.
-An email list lets you build a relationship, help your potential clients and you can do it as many times as you want to do it, and for a near free.
-Sure, you have to pay for a monthly fee, but it’s not like you are paying for every click that happens.
+With an autoresponder, you are able to create your email list.
+Thousands of digital marketing experts have been raving about having an email list for years, but let’s quickly mention why this is important.
+An email list lets you build a relationship and help your potential clients, and you can do it as often as you want.
+Sure, you have to pay a monthly fee, but it’s not like you are paying for every click that happens.
 Options are practically limitless, here are some of them.

-Use an API, to add an email to your email list, every time you get a sign-up, an ebook download.
-Set up a landing page where you give something away for free, as long as you get an email address from a potential client.
+Use an API to add an email to your email list every time you get a sign-up or an ebook download.
+Set up a landing page where you give something away for free as long as you get an email address from a potential client.
 Create a mail marketing workflow, and send different messages depending on your reader’s action.
-Send different messages if the reader is opening the emails, or if (s)he isn’t opening them.
+Send different messages if the reader is opening the emails or if (s)he isn’t opening them.

-Another reason why I mention GetResponse, in particular, is because they also offer landing page creation and webinar solutions (which could easily be a 12th tactic of finding new clients for your web hosting business), and they are really low cost.
+Some autoresponder and newsletter services also offer landing page creation and webinar solutions.
+This could easily be another tactic for finding new clients for your web hosting business.
+They are really low-cost.
 In some cases, all you need is one client to pay for the entire service!